 We Build Cool Timber Frame Projects

-For almost 20 years, Carolina Timberworks has collaborated with some of the country’s most talented architects and builders to craft timber frame homes and businesses, barns (including the largest horse barn in the United States), porches, porte-cochères, tree houses, entryways, natatoriums, pavilions, and even the world’s best mailbox post.
+For almost 20 years, Carolina Timberworks has collaborated with some of the country’s most talented architects and builders to craft timber frame homes and businesses, timber frame barns (including the largest horse barn in the United States), porches, porte-cochères, tree houses, entryways, natatoriums, pavilions, and even the world’s best mailbox post.
 We’ve worked for billionaires and non-millionaires alike.
 From New York to Nebraska to Washington State.
 Take a look at the cool stuff we’ve built.

 Remember Lao Tzu’s words: “A successful first step is always preceded by great questions“.
 Call us.
 We’re nice.